 Please be sure to by an international ski pass for the duration of the trip.
-These can be purchased when you arrive (if early enough) or on the first morning of the course.
+These don’t have to be purchased in advance; there’s no discount and we’ll start early on the first Sunday to allow time to purchase the passes on the first morning.
 You will need a 5 Euro deposit for the card and a 6 day pass costs around 192 Euros (summer) or 261 Euros (winter).

 People on the courses

 All different types of skiers take advantage of the ski courses in Cervinia.
 There are couples, singles, families, ski instructors, early intermediates, students, doctors, you name it!
 The skier levels range from Level 1 to Level 6 on the Academy level system.
 The level system can be viewed at the following link, Group & Skier Levels

 The level of skiers on the course ranges from Level 1 to Level 6 on the Academy ability level system.
 The level system can be viewed at the following link, Ability Levels